woodenconsulting/multicloud-kubernetes/README.md

 - Login to Azure with `az login`
 - Create active directory service account with `az ad sp create-for-rbac --skip-assignment`
 - Rename `terraform.tfvars.example` to `terraform.tfvars` and replace appId and password using service account credentials
-- Comment out the `proxy_defaults.tf` file or remove the `tf` extension so that Terraform does not use this on the initial apply.
-We'll need to make sure that main.tf is applied first.
 - Run `terraform init` to initialize the directory and download the necessary providers
 - Run `terraform plan` to review the provisioning plan
 - Run `terraform apply` to provision the configured resources